scala-phase/scala-orms/Querulous/preso/querulous.md

 * Querulous achieves modularity by providing an "injection point" for the programmer to layer on custom functionality.

 * "Why I Love Everything You Hate About Java"

 !SLIDE transition=fade

+# Querulous is MySQL-Specific!

+* There are several generic JDBC forks on GitHub, including:
+** Rose Toomey, forked from
+** Brendan McAdams, forked from
+** Rhys Keepence

+* I'm using Rose's querulous-generic fork for the purposes of this talk, and SQLite as the database.

+!SLIDE transition=fade